Live well work well during COVID19

 Get to know your Remote Work Productivity Tools:

-The LDC has created a few learning playlists to support you around professional development, productivity, working from home and we have also created a playlist to assist in learning supporting creativity – enjoy!
+The LDC has created a few learning playlists to support you around professional development, productivity, and working from home.
+We have also created a playlist to assist in learning and supporting creativity – enjoy!

 Other resources include:

 - Imperial's evening classes and lunchtime learning - arts, languages, science